-As set forth in the Bank Secrecy Act/Anti-Money Laundering ("BSA/AML") Policy and the Office of Foreign Assets Control ("OFAC") Policy, all associates have an obligation to immediately refer potentially suspicious activity via the Raise the Red Flag form within the same business day the associate determines the activity is potentially suspicious.
-Associates are also encouraged to notify their supervisor or manager after referring suspicious activity.
-Each associate is responsible for compliance with Regions' BSA/AML and OFAC Programs, the components of which include the BSA/AML Policy, the OFAC Policy, the BSA/AML/OFAC Standards, and any applicable BSA/AML and OFAC Business Unit Specific Procedures.
+As set forth in the Regions Financial Corporation Bank Secrecy Act/Anti-Money Laundering ("BSA/AML") Program and the Regions Financial Corporation Office of Foreign Assets Control ("OFAC") Program, all associates have an obligation to timely refer potentially suspicious activity via the Raise the Red Flag form and are encouraged to also notify their supervisor or manager.
+Each associate is responsible for compliance with Regions' BSA/AML and OFAC Programs, the components of which include the BSA/AML Policy, the OFAC Policy, the BSA/ AML/OFAC Program Standards, and any applicable BSA/AML and OFAC Business Unit Specific Procedures.